Actipro/WPF-Controls/Documentation/topics/themes/architecture.md

 		finally {
 			ThemeManager.EndUpdate();

 		// ...

 		// Call the base method
 		base.OnStartup(e);
 	}

 }
 ```

 Call the [ThemeManager](xref:@ActiproUIRoot.Themes.ThemeManager).[RegisterThemeDefinition](xref:@ActiproUIRoot.Themes.ThemeManager.RegisterThemeDefinition*) method for each theme definition to register.
 Multiple theme definitions can be registered with the theme manager, but make sure each theme definition has a unique name.
 The [ThemeManager](xref:@ActiproUIRoot.Themes.ThemeManager).[CurrentTheme](xref:@ActiproUIRoot.Themes.ThemeManager.CurrentTheme) property is later set to the name of the theme to load for the application.
-The names of predefined themes is available as constants in the [ThemeNames](xref:@ActiproUIRoot.Themes.ThemeNames) class.
+The names of predefined themes are available as constants in the [ThemeNames](xref:@ActiproUIRoot.Themes.ThemeNames) class.

 ## Automatic Light and Dark Theme Switching